uhasker/getting-things-done-in-next-js/src/chapter1/08-basic-datastructures.md

 ```

 The `substring` method allows you to return a part of a string.
-You need to pass a start index and and end index:
+You need to pass a start index and an end index:

 ```js
 console.log(str.substring(1, 3)); // el